What is hair transplant? What is the difference between FUE and FUT?

-Step 3: Graft Preparation: Once the number of follicular units is harvested, they are dissected and prepared for transplantation.
+Step 3: Graft Preparation: Once the required number of follicular units is harvested, they are meticulously dissected and prepared for transplantation.
 Trimming excess tissue and any unnecessary surrounding material ensures that each graft is ready for optimal placement.

 What are the risks of FUE?

 Follicular Unit Extraction (FUE) is a widely used surgical technique for hair transplantation that offers numerous benefits, including minimal scarring and faster recovery compared to traditional methods.
 However, as with any surgical procedure, it is crucial to be aware of the potential risks involved.

 1. Infection: While infections are rare after FUE, they are a potential risk.
 Proper sterilization of surgical instruments, adherence to aseptic techniques, and post-operative care instructions can significantly reduce the likelihood of infection.
 In case an infection does occur, timely medical intervention with antibiotics will be necessary to control and eliminate it.

 2. Bleeding: Bleeding is a common risk during any surgical procedure, including FUE.
 The doctor should take precautions to minimize bleeding during the extraction and transplantation process.

 3. Scarring: One of the advantages of FUE over other hair transplantation methods is its minimal scarring.
 However, it is essential to note that tiny, dot-like scars may still occur at the donor site where the hair follicles were extracted.
 These scars are usually very small and easily concealed, especially if the patient keeps their hair at a reasonable length.
 Proper wound care, including post-operative instructions and avoiding any undue tension or trauma to the donor area, can promote optimal healing and minimize scarring.